zendertv/zender-docs/STREAMING.md

 The streaming source (camera) needs to be converted to a digital streaming signal.

 This is done by a video encoder that typically exists in 3 types of solutions:
 1) directly from the browser (not for production)
 2) Using a software encoder
 OBS https://obsproject.com/ , Wirecast: https://www.telestream.net/wirecast/
 3) Hardware encoder (Elemental)

-The ingest point is where the encoder send its signal to so it can be delivered to the endusers (CDN).
+The ingest point is where the encoder sends its signal to so it can be delivered to the endusers (CDN).
 In order to player the stream there needs to be a compatible player.

 Note: Ingest streams are best restarted daily.
-When a stream is too long running the drift between audio/video packets can be too large to make the synching working good
+When a stream is too long running the drift between audio/video packets can be too large to make the synching working well.

 # Encoder settings

 - bitrate: 1.5 Mbit/sec
 - aspect ratio: 9:16 (portrait) or 16:9 (landscape)
-- dimensions: 608X1080 (portrait) or 1080x608 (landscape)
+- dimensions: 608x1080 (portrait) or 1080x608 (landscape)
-- audio bitrate: 128kbit
+- audio bitrate: 128kbit/sec
-- audio sampling rate:  44.1khz
+- audio sampling rate:  44.1kHz
-- frame per second: 25
+- frames per second: 25
 - H264 profile: baseline
 	- there is no need for main: it is re-encoded to baseline anyway
 	- also baseline has less latency
 - Keyframe interval : 1 second

 Note that higher bitrates & dimensions are supported but typically unnecessary for mobile devices playback.
-This will increase the cost due to additional bandwith costs.
+This will increase the cost due to additional bandwidth costs.

 # Encoder tunings
 ## AWS Elemental